 E.Be creative and have problem solving abilities so you can adapt and find solutions

-7. TAE40122 Certificate IV in Training and Assessment – teacher’s TAE40122 RPL+GAP training course: Students in this specialist course must be experienced teachers, trainers or presenters who possess the relevant experience.
+5. TAE40122 Certificate IV in Training and Assessment – Workplace Trainers RPL+GAP training course: Students in this specialist course must be experienced teachers, trainers or presenters who possess the relevant experience.

 You must have checked your eligibility, and been deemed eligible for this pathway prior to enrolment via the online eligibility application.